ORIF - femur - discharge; Open reduction internal fixation - femur - discharge

 Your surgeon will then use special metal devices to hold your bones in place while they heal.
 These devices are called internal fixators.
 The complete name of this surgery is open reduction and internal fixation (ORIF).

-Recovery usually takes 4 to 6 months.
+Recovery most often takes 4 to 6 months.
 The length of your recovery will depend on how severe your fracture is, whether you have skin wounds, and how severe they are.
 Recovery also depends on whether your nerves and blood vessels were injured, and what treatment you had.

 Most of the time, the rods and plates used to help the bone heal will not need to be removed in a later surgery.

 Take special care when showering.
-Follow your doctor’s instructions closely.
+Follow your provider's instructions closely.

 Change your dressing (bandage) over your incision every day.
 Gently wash the wound with soap and water and pat it dry.